microwavenby/conduct/README.md

 * Deliberate “outing” of any aspect of a person’s identity without their consent except as necessary to protect other XOXO community members or other vulnerable people from intentional abuse
 * Publication of non-harassing private communication without consent by the involved parties

-XOXO prioritizes marginalized people’s safety over privileged people’s comfort.
-XOXO reserves the right not to act on complaints regarding:
+Square Play Club prioritizes marginalized people’s safety over privileged people’s comfort.
+The Square Play Club reserves the right not to act on complaints regarding:

 * ‘Reverse’ -isms, including ‘reverse racism,’ ‘reverse sexism,’ and ‘cisphobia’
 * Reasonable communication of boundaries, such as “leave me alone,” “go away,” or “I’m not discussing this with you.”